WHAT IS FUN?

 As a shampoo it was okay but it is not something I would use every day.
 You could take a chunk away with you in your hand baggage and it would be fine for a few days but I found I really needed to make a paste first then use conditioner afterwards.
 I can’t say it is one I would buy to use just a a shampoo but if bathing children then it is handy to know you can wash them from top to toe with one item and they can play with it too.

 WHAT DO CHILDREN THINK?

 Obviously I am not the target audience for the play element so I tested it on my grandchildren.
 They loved the fact that they could play with it and squish it around.
 I have to say they creations were no better than mine but they enjoyed playing with it.
 They also loved the fact that the water turned a sort of yellow colour but did prefer then green one in reality as that was more obvious a colour.
 They still enjoyed the fact that they could ‘paint’ themselves yellow when it was wet.

 I would say that it was a success FUN wise.
 I didn’t wash their hair as I wasn’t risking the stinging eyes possibility.
 I always use a baby shampoo on any of them even the eldest at aged 8 as I don’t want any sore eyes.
 They all smelled nice after their bath and really enjoyed playing with the FUN green.
 They are asking for different colours now so I said I would get some others to try!

 Yes I think the children really loved it and anything that makes bath time FUN is a good thing.
 The colour is really strong and that was a plus with the kids.
 They loved squishing it and making shapes but it is a bit limited what you can shape it in to.
 The youngest liked using it to cut our pastry shapes on the table and once she had finished we washed her hands and she loved the fact that they made bubbles and were yellow!

-We have 1030 guests and 2 members online
+We have 621 guests and no members online